 - Students must have a completed school physical and be able to participate in physical fitness activities such as calisthenics, running, hiking, climbing, and jumping.
-Inability to participate must be temporary and documented by appropriate medical authority. - 2.
-Students must conform to U. S. Marine Corps standards regarding wearing of the uniform, haircuts/hairstyle/color, make-up/jewelry, body piercing, tattoos, shave and fingernail polish.
-Many businesses/industries/occupations require wearing uniforms as a condition of employment.
-Military uniforms are worn in this class simply because they are provided free of charge to the students.
-We teach proper care and wearing of uniforms via this means. - Students must be willing to follow the direction given by the teacher and students in leadership positions acting in accordance with the rules and articles governing the program. - 4.
+Inability to participate must be temporary and documented by appropriate medical authority. - Students must conform to U. S. Marine Corps standards regarding wearing of the uniform, haircuts/hairstyle/color, make-up/jewelry, body piercing, tattoos, shave and fingernail polish.
+Military uniforms are worn in this class simply because they are provided free of charge to the students. - Students must be willing to follow the direction given by the teacher and students in leadership positions acting in accordance with the rules and articles governing the program. - 4.
 Students must be willing to participate in community service activities as extracurricular events necessary for attainment of points required for promotion to higher position within the program.
 (Simply attending class during the school day will not be sufficient to earn advancement and continuance in the program.)